openPetition/opnVote/frontend/client/README.md

 * be sure that project / branch is up to date
 * be sure you have up to date npm / node version

-## 1. Prepare votingsystem
-VotingSystem includes the calculations for all our steps. e.g. it returns and checks all our ballot papers.

-* go into folder 'votingSystem'
-* install all dependencies of this votingsystem with `npm install`
-* then run `npm run build` for having a 'dist build' (distribution folder - all this stuff packed)
-* then create a so called link - locally this package needs to be linked to the frontend - `npm link` (for more information about linking you can read https://medium.com/dailyjs/how-to-use-npm-link-7375b6219557)

-## 2. Start opnreg
-* take a new shell
+* open a new shell
-* cd into 'frontend/opnreg'
+* cd into `frontend/opnreg`
-* first install dependencies `npm install`
+* `npm install`
-* link the votingsystem: `npm link votingsystem`
-* start server: `npx next dev --experimental-https` (as we have to use http npm run dev ist not enough)
+* `npx run dev` to run the dev server

-Open [https://localhost:PORT](https://localhost:PORT) (or wherever it started) in your browser.
+Open [https://localhost:3000](https://localhost:3000) (may be a different port) in your browser.

 if you want to go through the whole user flow you can start at https://www.dev-openpetition.de/opn-vote?electionId=6 (for now! running local dev server from OP) it mocks the user verification from OP for now and hands over jwt token (with random user id and election id 6)

 # Tech